amazon-archives/amazon-cognito-identity-js/README.md

 If you will be using Cognito Federated Identity to provide access to your AWS resources or Cognito Sync you will also need the Id of a Cognito Identity Pool that will accept logins from the above Cognito User Pool and App, i.e. `us-east-1:85156295-afa8-482c-8933-1371f8b3b145`.

+## Relevant examples

+For an example using babel-webpack, see [Babel-webpack example](https://github.com/aws/amazon-cognito-identity-js/tree/master/examples/babel-webpack).

 ## Usage

 The usage examples below use the unqualified names for types in the Amazon Cognito Identity SDK for JavaScript.
 Remember to import or qualify access to any of these types: